-Multi-Tenant testing mainly focuses over the components of Application, Infrastructure and Network.
+Multi-Tenant testing mainly focuses on the components of Application, Infrastructure, and Network.

 Testing of the network is required to be carried out from the security perspective, flow of data and encryption/ decryption techniques such as SSL (Secure Socket Layer).
 Testing also needs to be carried out over different bandwidths to ensure the availability of data and its transfer.

-Multi-Tenant applications has to be tested over the infrastructure, having production like configurations, as it is likely to impact the end user experience.
-Infrastructure like back up plans, recoveries, storage policies need to be validated for regulatory compliance.
+Multi-Tenant applications have to be tested over the infrastructure, having production like configurations, as it is likely to impact the end-user experience.
+Infrastructure like back up plans, recoveries, storage policies needs to be validated for regulatory compliance.

 The Top Challenges And Solutions

-Multi-Tenancy application testing challenges are far more complex than that experienced during single-tenant application testing.
+Multi-Tenancy application testing challenges are far more complex than those experienced during single-tenant application testing.

 1.Multi-tenant Application Upgrades

-So, same software cannot be retained for a longer period due to changing business needs.
-The same is true for using multi-tenant application.
-Multi-tenant applications must be updated frequently and same will have to be communicated among all the tenants.
-Sometime update made to the multi-tenant application for one tenant may not be a requirement for the other tenant.
+So, the same software cannot be retained for a longer period due to changing business needs.
+The same is true for using a multi-tenant application.
+Multi-tenant applications must be updated frequently and the same will have to be communicated among all the tenants.
+Sometimes update made to the multi-tenant application for one tenant may not be a requirement for the other tenant.
 Hence, every change/ update has to be carefully tested so that it doesn’t affect the working features for every tenant.

-Best way to overcome the challenge of frequent upgrade is use of some automation testing tools like Selenium and QTP.
-Using automated tools, regression testing can be done so as to monitor the correctly working features.
+Best way to overcome the challenge of the frequent upgrade is the use of some automation testing tools like Selenium and QTP.
+Using automation tools, regression testing can be done so as to monitor the correct working features.
 Automation brings in business values and helps quickly validate the impact of upgrades.

 2.Domain and Business Knowledge

-Multi-Tenant application always contain configurable and non-configurable components.
+The multi-tenant application always contains configurable and non-configurable components.
 Hence, it is very important to verify that the business logic is customized in such a manner that it will fulfill the purpose of every other tenant with the change in the components.
 Configurable and non-configurable components need to be thoroughly understood.
-Solution to test configuration of multi-tenant is to use automation tool for performing regression and also by preparing test suites/ checklist of all such components/ core functionality across all the tenants and finally validating tenants on the basis of such checklist.
+The solution to test the configuration of multi-tenant is to use automation tool for performing regression and also by preparing test suites/ checklist of all such components/ core functionality across all the tenants and finally validating tenants on the basis of such checklist.
 Configurable upgrade/ change’s impact should be validating across all the tenants.

 International Journal of Soft Computing and Engineering (IJSCE) explains the biggest data isolation challenges.